lizethcampos03/llm-security-framework-evaluation/results/README.md

 └── experiment3/
 ```

-The same organization is recommended for the `reproduced_results/` directory.

-Maintaining identical directory structures simplifies comparison between archived and reproduced results.

 ---

-# Reproducibility

-The separation between archived and reproduced outputs supports transparent scientific reporting by preserving the original evaluation while allowing independent verification of the experiments.

-Researchers are encouraged to retain reproduced outputs separately rather than replacing the archived reference results.

----

 # Summary

-The results contained in this directory document both the published evaluation and future reproductions of the experimental workflow.
+The results contained in this directory document the published evaluation of the experimental workflow.

-This organization preserves the integrity of the reported findings while supporting transparent, repeatable experimentation.